CONCANNON & CHARLES, P.C.

 Sampling of Significant Court Decisions

 Advanced Fluid Systems, Inc. v.
 Huber, 28 F. Supp.
 3d 306 (M.D.
 Pa.
-2014) - In a misappropriation of trade secrets case involving the launch system for the Antares rocket, finding that trade secret protection applies to more than just a company’s intellectual property and clarifying elements of claims for tortious interference with contractual relationships, misappropriation of trade secrets, and violations of the Lanham Act and Computer Fraud and Abuse Act.
+2014) - Finding that trade secret protection applies to more than just a company’s intellectual property; and clarifying elements of claims for tortious interference with contractual relationships, misappropriation of trade secrets, and violations of the Lanham Act and Computer Fraud and Abuse Act.

 DeWolf v.
 Kohler, 452 S.W.3d 373 (Tx.
 App. - Houston [14th Dist.]
-2014) - Upholding defense verdict and pretrial dismissal of several defendants in wrongful death and product liability action.
+2014) - Upholding defense verdict and pretrial dismissal of several defendants in a $15 million wrongful death and product liability action.

 CGB Occupational Therapy, Inc. v.
 RHA Health Servs., Inc., 499 F.3d 184 (3rd Cir.
 2007) - Finding a 7:1 ratio of punitive damages to compensatory damages constitutional in a tortious interference with contractual relations case and observing “litigants should not have to face something akin to medieval trial by combat to resolve a basic business dispute.”